 Loud sounds coming from a refrigerator is one of our most popular customer calls.
 That means our technicians know just how to diagnose the problem and fix it.
-Call Philly Appliance Repair today!
+Call Infinity Appliance Repair today!
 The #1 Philadelphia refrigerator repair service.

 A loud refrigerator is very annoying.
 If the refrigerator in your house is a little noisier than it usually is there are some easy place that you can check while trying to find the answer.
 There are several fans on a standard refrigerator that might create strange noises.
 The appliance could also not be level too.
 Or you might have a compressor that is wearing down.
 If your refrigerator is a lot louder when the ice maker is working, the sounds could be a broken a water valve.

 There are a few basic components that need to be checked first.
 Like is the refrigerator too full?
 A refrigerator that’s too will often cause glass jars and other food items to clink together.
 This can cause a lot of unpleasant sounds inside of the refrigerator that isn’t ideal because the refrigerator is running and thereby producing a small vibration.

 If you have a model of refrigerator that has a water dispenser or ice maker but don’t have the water line connected, be sure you shut off the dispenser and the ice maker.
 There’s usually a button on the water dispenser that can be used to turn off the dispenser.
 And with the ice maker, you need to lift the metal bar.
 If the refrigerator is installed right by a wall, it could cause the standard running sound to seem louder.
 This is due to the echo of the noise of the refrigerator.
 Slide it out a little from the kitchen wall and then see if that helps.
 A refrigerator needs to be around 2 inches from the back wall of the kitchen to lower the sound.